African, Asian Catholics see Pope Francis as force for renewal

 The selection of the cardinal from Argentina served to reaffirm the Catholic Church's universal identity, the bishop of Benguela in Angola, Dom Eugenio Dal Corso, told reporters.

-Yet Catholic congregations in the teeming mega-cities of Africa and Asia, and also in their rural hinterlands, have been swelling, and many said they believed Pope Francis could channel this revitalising vigour back into the body of the Church.
+Yet Catholic congregations in the teeming mega-cities of Africa and Asia, and also in their rural hinterlands, have been swelling, and many said they believed Pope Francis could channel this revitalizing vigor back into the body of the Church.

 "The people of the West who converted us, who sent us the Gospel, they are now losing their faith.
 We're now the ones who must send people to convert them," said Alfonsine Manke, a retired Ivory Coast teacher in her 70s, speaking at the Saint Francois Xavier parish in Abidjan.